dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 ## Get the Apple DEP token

-Before you can enroll corporate-owned iOS devices with Apple's Device Enrollment Program (DEP), you need a DEP token (.p7m) file from Apple.
+Before you can enroll iOS devices with DEP, you need a DEP token (.p7m) file from Apple.
 This token lets Intune sync information about DEP devices that your corporation owns.
 It also permits Intune to upload enrollment profiles to Apple and to assign devices to those profiles.

 You use the Apple DEP portal to create a DEP token.
 You also use the DEP portal to assign devices to Intune for management.